jasonheesanglee/LLM_Study/README.md

    - Document Loader helps LLM to answer "Based on xxx.pdf page ### "
    - Confluence and Notion pages can also be imported as well if a different loader is used.
 2. Splitting Text using TextSplitter
-   - Splitting PDF documents enables the LLM to find relevant information from large PDF (out of token limits).
+   - Splitting PDF documents enables the LLM to find relevant information from large PDFs (out of token limits).
 3. Embed to VectorStore
    - Convert the PDF to numerics to enable the LLM to understand the document.
 4. VectorStore Retriever